SEUhj/CE4-LPR-Automatic-Reconstruction/README.md

 ## Citation

-If you use this code or the provided data in your research, please cite the original paper:
+If you use this code or the provided segment-level evaluation files in your research, please cite the original paper:

 **Automatic Reconstruction of Sparse Lunar Penetrating Radar Data from Chang'e-4 Rover**